Applying Anthropology 10th Edition – with Living Anthropologically

 a) Horace Miner, “Body Ritual among the Nacirema”

 Like thousands of anthropology professors in a time-honored tradition, I begin the course with the Nacirema article as a way of talking about anthropology as an investigation into human sameness or universals, and differences or particularities, emphasizing that those things which make us the same are also the things we see as most different.
-Click Body Ritual among the Nacirema for more on how I teach this article in 2013 as well as a free PowerPoint presentation.
+Click Body Ritual among the Nacirema for more on how I teach this article.
 I introduce the idea from Renato Rosaldo’s Culture & Truth that Miner’s article could also be seen as a critique of ethnographic writing, a warning to be careful about over-generalizing and locking people into timeless descriptions.
-I also talk about how Miner overlooks power differentials in ethnocentrisms–for more on this, see Micaela di Leonardo’s sections on Miner in Exotics at Home.
+I also attempt to talk about how Miner overlooks power differentials in ethnocentrisms.
+For more on Miner (and Laura Bohannan), see Micaela di Leonardo’s sections in Exotics at Home.

 b) Laura Bohannan, “Shakespeare in the Bush”

 Bohannan’s article can also make the point about universals but with deep cultural particularities.
 Bohannan’s article remains useful, especially for students who have just finished reading Hamlet for high school.
 The article should be retitled, and it can reinforce a problematic us-versus-them divide.
-See the interesting reflections by Kerim Friedman at Savage Minds on how different audiences within the Tiv might have reacted to Bohannan’s retelling.
+See my reflections on Shakespeare in the Bush.

 a) Robert Root-Bernstein and Donald L. McEachron, “Teaching Theories: The Evolution-Creation Controversy”